 The Public Action field is defined in 9.6.7.1 (Public Action frames).

+The EBCS Termination Info Count field indicates the number of EBCS Termination Info subfields contained in the EBCS Termination Information Set field.

 The EBCS Termination Information Set field contains one or more EBCS Termination Info subfields.